Tests of general relativity: Post-Newtonian tests of gravity

 Early tests of general relativity were hampered by the lack of viable competitors to the theory: it was not clear what sorts of tests would distinguish it from its competitors.
 General relativity was the only known relativistic theory of gravity compatible with special relativity and observations.
-Moreover, it is an extremely simple and elegant theory.
-This changed with the introduction of Brans–Dicke theory in 1960.
-This theory is arguably simpler, as it contains no dimensionful constants, and is compatible with a version of Mach's principle and Dirac's large numbers hypothesis, two philosophical ideas which have been influential in the history of relativity.
+This changed in 1960 with the introduction of Brans–Dicke theory which provided an alternative theory also in agreement with experimental observations.
 Ultimately, this led to the development of the parametrized post-Newtonian formalism by Nordtvedt and Will, which parametrizes, in terms of ten adjustable parameters, all the possible departures from Newton's law of universal gravitation to first order in the velocity of moving objects (i.e. to first order in $v/c$, where v is the velocity of an object and c is the speed of light).
 This approximation allows the possible deviations from general relativity, for slowly moving objects in weak gravitational fields, to be systematically analyzed.
 Much effort has been put into constraining the post-Newtonian parameters, and deviations from general relativity are at present severely limited.

 The experiments testing gravitational lensing and light time delay limits the same post-Newtonian parameter, the so-called Eddington parameter γ, which is a straightforward parametrization of the amount of deflection of light by a gravitational source.
 It is equal to one for general relativity, and takes different values in other theories (such as Brans–Dicke theory).
 It is the best constrained of the ten post-Newtonian parameters, but there are other experiments designed to constrain the others.
 Precise observations of the perihelion shift of Mercury constrain other parameters, as do tests of the strong equivalence principle.

 One of the goals of the BepiColombo mission to Mercury, is to test the general relativity theory by measuring the parameters gamma and beta of the parametrized post-Newtonian formalism with high accuracy.
 The experiment is part of the Mercury Orbiter Radio science Experiment (MORE).
-The spacecraft was launched in October 2018 and is expected to enter orbit around Mercury in December 2025.
+The spacecraft was launched in October 2018 and is expected to enter orbit around Mercury in November 2026.